wesbuck/provision-debian-php/README.md

 ## Spin Up Vagrant Server.
 Browse to the directory of this repo in a shell.
 [Git Bash](https://gitforwindows.org/) works well for Windows.

 Run `vagrant up`, then wait awhile for it to complete.
 Connection details will be displayed once the server is ready.
 That's it!
-You can now clone & run your PHP applications.

 Run `vagrant ssh` to control your server directly.

+By default, phpMyAdmin should be available at http://192.168.33.10/phpmyadmin/ with the username `admin` and password `apass`.

 ## Add other Repos
 Clone any repo(s) you'd like into the `webroot` directory, preferably applications built for PHP 8 & MySQL (MariaDB).

+They will be avaiable at http://192.168.33.10/[directory]/

 # Shut it down
 When you're done for the day, run `vagrant halt` to shut down the server.